Zombie apocalypse on the horizon?

 Look for body armour that gives full upper body coverage.

-Motorcycle body armour gets our vote.Check Price on Amazon
+Motorcycle body armour gets our vote.Check Current Price

 #4 – Kevlar Gloves